 *** Start of 2nd change (all new text) ***

-6.X Solution #X: Multiple Temporary Identities for AIoT Devices
+6.X Solution #X: Multiple Temporary Reusable Identities for AIoT Devices

 6.X.1 Description

 This solution addresses KI#2 and tackles the problem of efficiently and securely identifying an AIoT device while preserving the limited AIoT device computing resources.
 This is accomplished by providing the AIoT device with a set of temporary identifiers, as explained below.